tolga9009/elgato-gchd/README.md

 If no commandline options are set, the device will autodetect what source you have, HDMI, Component, or Composite.
 It will also autodetect the streamed resolution and colorspace.
 It will not however handle these changing on the fly.
+The detection for whetjer you are using HDMI/Component/Composite may malfunction in the following cases:

+ * There is no signal at all.
+It often will detect no signal as a signal of various types.
+ * Multiple cables are connected between devices, IE: HDMI and Composite.
+Just being connected through to another device, even one that is off, can mess up the autodetection.
+ * Multiple signals being sent simultaneously.

 By default, a FIFO will be created at `/tmp/gchd.ts`.
 You can open it up using any media player, which supports reading from pipes (e.g. VLC or obs-studio).